 It is important to provide your Hermit crab with chlorine and fluoride-free water, as these things are toxic to them.
 A general rule of thumb is if you would not put a sensitive tropical fish in it, do not give it to your Hermit crab.

 Use a water conditioner for their water.
-For example, Searchem Prime will remove also toxic gases, bind to heavy metals, any ammonia, nitrites or nitrates present for up to 48 hours.
+For example, Seachem Prime will remove also toxic gases, bind to heavy metals, any ammonia, nitrites, or nitrates present for up to 48 hours.

 Another option is to give them bottled spring water or at least age tap water for them.